Qvelee/cub3D/README.md

 ### Usage

+Program requires 1 argument - map file.
+For example, for test mode run `cub3d maps/basic_map.cub`.

+ Program in 1 mode will use file `maps/basic_map.cub` as map and in 2 mode `maps/bonus_map.cub`/

 Use W, A, S, D to move across the map and mouse or numpad arrows to move camera.